 JUDICIAL BRANCH OF GOVERNMENT

 The Judicial branch of government encompasses all the courts in our court system.
 At the national level this begins with the Supreme Court.
-From there, the are many regional, state & local courts.
+From there, you’ll discover many regional, state & local courts.

 Question: What ideas do you have for teaching the 3 branches of government to kids?
 You can leave a comment by clicking here.